bngeno/Akan-Names/README.md

 # Akan-Names Generator
 This web application `AKAN NAMES GENERATOR` has been developed to ease the mapping of a particular birth date to the exact day of the week.
 All that the user need to know is the DOB.
-Akan names is part of the Ghanaian culture.

 ## Author